GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fedcm/index.md

-To block third-party cookies, use [Incognito mode](https://support.google.com/chrome/answer/95464), or choose "Block third-party cookies" in settings on desktop at `chrome://settings/cookies` or on mobile by navigating to **Settings** > **Site settings** > **Cookies**.
+To block third-party cookies, use [Incognito mode](https://support.google.com/chrome/answer/95464), or choose "Block third-party cookies" in your desktop settings at `chrome://settings/cookies` or on mobile by navigating to **Settings** > **Site settings** > **Cookies**.

 {% Aside 'caution' %}

 FedCM is temperarily disabled when third-party cookies are blocked.
-Starting from Chrome 110, you can force enabling it with the Chrome flag:
+Starting from Chrome 110, you can force enable it with the Chrome flag:
 `chrome://flags/#fedcm-without-third-party-cookies`.

 {% endAside %}